The new KnetMiner 5.0 comes with enhancements, speed improvements and new free/pro features.

 New and updated datasets

 The underlying knowledge graph datasets have been updated to Ensembl Genomes Plants 51 releases and latest data snapshots from UniPort, PubMed, BioGrid and other data sources.
 Public KnetMiner resources (e.g. wheat) integrate with a Arabidopsis knowledge graph via Ensembl Compara homologies.
 Even richer multi-species knowledge graph bundles and KnetMiner resources (e.g. poaceae, solanaceae) are also now available for a subscription fee.
-Our public RDF-SPARQL and Neo4j-Cypher graph datasets and endpoints have also been updated and improved.
+Our public RDF-SPARQL graph datasets and endpoints have also been updated and improved.
 The latest KnetMiner publication and COVID-19 KnetMiner data note are out now as well.

 Free and Pro features